THE STORY OF US

 The congregation thrived under the leadership of Rabbi Thurman.
 However, following his departure in 1912, membership declined.
 Unable to secure a permanent rabbi, the congregation’s needs were met by bringing rabbinic students from Hebrew Union College in Cincinnati.
 Student rabbis served until Rabbi Philip Waterman assumed the pulpit in 1918.
 Rabbi Waterman was widely respected and accepted a position at Temple Emanuel in Grand Rapids in 1922, but nonetheless maintained his ties with the community until 1960.
 In 1923 the congregation once again required the services of

-It was at this point that the Congregation first moved to People’s Church to conduct High Holy Day services, and an occasional Sabbath service.
+It was at this point that the congregation first moved to People’s Church to conduct High Holy Day services, and an occasional Shabbat service.
 As membership continued to decline, however, several other locations were utilized, and services became less frequent.
 Nevertheless, the Board of Directors of the congregation continued meeting annually and acted as custodians for The Jewish Mountain Home Cemetery and the congregation’s finances.

 In January 1961 Jerrold Rakieten assumed the presidency of the congregations and led the drive to increase the activity.
 The initial meeting and service was held in the Green Room of the Civic Auditorium.
 As a result, additional services and meetings were held in the following months, and a full-time Sunday school program and Sisterhood were formed.